 Ergonomics: * * *

 Definitely an improvement over the Saiga and Molot designs.
-Better ergonomics on the stock, pistol grip, and forend.
+Ergonomic pistol grip and improved ergonomics on the stock and forend as well.
 Not much you can do to improve the receiver but they did do a better job on the finish.

 Ergonomics Firing: * * *